 Consequences of Hallucinogens Use

-Hallucinogens are highly variable substances that produce varying effects from person to person and because of the significant variations in amount, potency, and composition of the active compounds, they are highly unreliable and dangerous.
-The psychoactive chemicals alter thoughts, sensory perceptions, emotions, and consciousness.
-There are two main hallucinogen categories:
+Hallucinogens are highly variable substances that produce varying effects from person to person.
+Due to the significant variations in amount, potency, and composition of their active compounds, they are highly unreliable and dangerous.
+Studies show that around 7.4 million people have used hallucinogens in the past year, equalling nearly 3% of the country’s population.

 Hallucinogen Tolerance, Dependency, and Addiction